Pudukkottai district

-Pudukkottai District is one of the 38 districts of Tamil Nadu state in southern India.
+Pudukkottai district is one of the 38 districts of Tamil Nadu state in southern India.
 The city of Pudukkottai is the district headquarters.
 It is also known colloquially as Pudhugai.
+The city is also known as Thondaiman Pudukkottai.

 Pudukkottai district is bounded on the northeast and east by Thanjavur District, on the southeast by the Palk Strait, on the southwest by Ramanathapuram and Sivaganga districts, and on the west and northwest by Tiruchirapalli District.
 As of 2011, the district had a population of 1,618,345 with a sex-ratio of 1,015 females for every 1,000 males.

-The district has an area of 4,663 km² with a coastline of 42 km.
+The district has an area of 4,663 km2 with a coastline of 42 km.
 The district lies between 78° 25' and 79° 15' east longitude and between 9° 50' and 10° 40' of the north latitude.

 Organisation

 On 14 January 1975, Pudukkottai was organised as a separate district comprising the former Pudukkottai Division of Tiruchirappalli district with some additions from Thanjavur district.
 At present, this district is composed of three revenue divisions, namely, Pudukkottai, Aranthangi and Illupur and eleven taluks, namely, Kulathur, Illuppur, Alangudi, Pudukkottai, Gandarvakottai, Thirumayam, Aranthangi, Ponnamaravathi, Karambakudi, Avudaiyarkoil and Manamelkudi.
 There are 762 revenue villages.